Iguazú in 3 Days

 Marco das Três Fronteiras

-Today; Iguazú National Park on the Argentinian side of the falls.
-For a local, this trip is fairly simple; a bus to the Argentinian town of Puerto Iguazú then a second bus to the Park.
-For a foreigner, it is more complicated as you have to disembark for immigration twice and the bus doesn’t wait, so it involves taking three consecutive buses on the same route, then a fourth bus to the park.
+Today, we are heading for the Parque Nacional de Iguazú on the Argentinian side of the falls.
+For a local, this trip is fairly simple; a bus to the Argentinian town of Puerto Iguazú, then a second bus to the Park.
+For a foreigner, it is more complicated, as you have to disembark for immigration twice and the bus doesn’t wait, so it involves taking three consecutive buses on the same route (or two and walking between border posts), then a fourth bus to the park.

 Welcome to Argentina